-NHAP adopted a two-year funding cycle in 2003.
+NHAP adopted a three-year funding cycle in 2024.
 The first year involves a competitive application process that is open to any eligible applicant, including units of local government and faith-based organizations.
-The second year is a renewal application process that is only open to existing NHAP recipients in good standing.
-For the 2023-2024 grant cycle, NHAP is in the second year of the two-year funding cycle.
-Thus, the funding is open only to NHAP recipients from the 2022-203 grant cycle.
-See http://dhhs.ne.gov/Pages/Homeless-Assistance.aspx for further information regarding the two-year funding cycle.
+The second and third year is an optional renewal process for only existing NHAP recipients in good standing.
+For the 2024-2025 grant cycle, NHAP is in the first year of the three-year funding cycle.
+See http://dhhs.ne.gov/Pages/Homeless-Assistance.aspx for further information regarding the regulations and resources for providers interested in applying.
 NHAP funding is limited.
 Thus, the application process is very competitive.

-The 2023-2024 NHAP request for application (RFA) is released almost a year prior to the program's period of performance (see Appendix 1.3 2023 Application Cycles).
-Applicants submit an extensive application, which includes information on the applicant's: experience; fiscal stability; performance measures;

-strategies for meeting federal program requirements; ability to meet the needs of the targeted populations in their community; support for self-sufficiency of program participants; coordination with mainstream services; collaboration with other homeless providers; participation in Coordinated Entry; adherence to the Housing First model; and ability to meet projected outcomes for program participants.
+The 2024-2025 NHAP request for application (RFA) is released almost six (6) months prior to the program's period of performance (see Appendix 1.3 2024 Application Cycles).
+Applicants submit an extensive application, which includes information on the applicant's: experience; fiscal stability; performance measures; strategies for meeting federal program requirements; ability to meet the needs of the targeted populations in their community; support for self-sufficiency of program participants; coordination with mainstream services; collaboration with other homeless providers; participation in Coordinated Entry; adherence to the Housing First model; and ability to meet projected outcomes for program participants.
 Performance measures include the percentage of exits to positive housing destinations, the percentage of increases in cash and non-cash benefits, and the percentage of returns to homelessness.